 The FSCS has a maximum compensation limit of £85,000 for firms that failed after April 1, 2019, and £50,000 for firms that failed between January 2010 and that date.
 Clients of firms that failed prior to 2010 will receive a maximum payment of £48,000.

-FTAdviser reported on Monday that FSCS has so far paid out £5.9m on claims of this nature.
+FTAdviser reported on Monday that the scheme has so far paid out £5.9m on claims of this nature.

 "Where customers have received interim/partial compensation for fractional membership investments, they do not need to contact FSCS about receiving further payments," it said.

-FTAdviser reported in 2018 how many investors claimed they had been promised guaranteed returns on their investments, only to be disappointed by the returns that materialised - leaving them with Sipp fees that accounted for much of the returns they did receive.
+FTAdviser reported in 2018 how many investors claimed they had been promised guaranteed returns on their investments, only to be disappointed by the returns that materialised - leaving them with Sipp fees that ate up much of the returns they did receive.